 How do I keep them from unsubscribing?

-So you’ve done the hard work, you have people on your list, and you are sending them value on a regular basis.
-However, with every email you send out you receive a handful of unsubscribes.
+So you’ve done the hard work, you have people on your list, and you are sending them value regularly.
+However, with every email, you send out you receive a handful of unsubscribes.
 What?
 You worked hard for those subscribers, why are they leaving?